Director Penalty Notice Guide (Updated 2022)

-Director Penalty Notice laws have been around for many years and the most common Notice gives directors 21 days to act.
-In brief, if a company has outstanding Pay As You Go or Superannuation Guarantee Charge debts then the ATO can send a Director Penalty Notice to a director giving that director 21 days to:
+The most common Notice gives directors 21 days to act.
+If a company has outstanding PAYG, Super or GST, then the ATO can send a Director Penalty Notice to a director giving that director 21 days to:

-- cause the company to pay the debt; or
+- make the company pay the debt; or

-If you’ve received a Director Penalty Notice with a 21-day action period, then a director, not surprisingly, should seek advice and act within the 21 days!
+If a director has received a Director Penalty Notice with a 21-day action period, then a director should, not surprisingly, seek advice and act within the 21 days!

 The 21 day period runs from the date of the DPN Notice.
 So to be clear, it does not run from the date you receive it, it runs from the date that the ATO send it.

-Laws were passed in June 2012 that dramatically increase the scope of the DPN laws and director personal liability.
+Laws were passed in June 2012 that dramatically increased the scope of the DPN laws and director personal liability.
 In brief, the laws:

-- Expand the DPN regime to include Superannuation payable to employees (“SGC”);
+- Expanded the DPN regime to include Superannuation payable to employees (“SGC”);

-- Make directors automatically personally liable if PAYG or SGC amounts remain unpaid and unreported three months after the due date for lodging a return and a director cannot cause their director penalties to be remitted (i.e. cancelled) by placing their company into voluntary administration or liquidation;
+- Make directors automatically personally liable if PAYG or SGC amounts remain unpaid and unreported three months after the due date for lodging a return;

-- Restrict access to PAYG withholding credits for company directors and their associates where the company has failed to pay withheld amounts to the Commissioner of Taxation – this change applies to amounts withheld during the 2011-2012 and later income years;
+- Restrict access to PAYG withholding credits for company directors and their associates where the company has failed to pay withheld amounts to the Commissioner of Taxation.

 Could I get both a 21-Day DPN and a Lockdown DPN?

-Yes, the old DPN laws still apply so you may get a DPN that gives no opportunity to have the penalty remitted, being a Lockdown DPN, or one that gives 21 days in which to act and avoid personal liability.
-In practice, the ATO will often issue both a Lockdown DPN and a 21-Day DPN at the same time.
+Yes.
+The old DPN laws still apply so you may get a DPN that gives no opportunity to have the penalty remitted (being a Lockdown DPN) or one that gives 21 days in which to act and avoid personal liability.
+In practice, the ATO will often issue both a Lockdown DPN and a 21-Day DPN at the same time for different amounts.

 Is there a simple rule to avoid being personally liable under a Director Penalty Notice?

 Yes.
 The DPN laws are designed to change the behaviour of directors.
-In the past, directors tended to leave tax debts at the bottom of the payments pile.
+In years gone by, directors tended to leave tax debts at the bottom of the payments pile.
 That was often achieved by directors simply not complying with tax lodgement and payment requirements – BASs were not lodged on time and tax debts were often the last to be paid.
 That is now a very bad approach.
 The two simple rules are: